natalieagus/50005/docs/Programming Assignment/pa1/05-testing.md

 # Testing
 {: .no_toc}

 Writing a working shell is just one aspect of programming.
-It is also equally important that you thoroughly test it, just like what you've learned from your other subject, ESC.
+It is also equally important that you thoroughly test it, just like what you've learned from your other subject, 50.003
 There are two kinds of tests in this assignment:

 ```text